Writing Tasks

 configuration file first:

-The example above defines a single task that will be scheduled and executed on the Linux Community Cluster using the gradle:jdk11
+The example above defines a single task that will be scheduled and executed on the Linux Cluster using the openjdk:latest

 Docker image.

-Only one user-defined script instruction to run gradle test
+Only one user-defined script instruction to run ./gradlew test

-Please read the topics below if you want better understand what's doing on in a more complex .cirrus.yml
+Please read the topics below if you want better understand what's going on in a more complex .cirrus.yml

 configuration file, such as this: